cschengxu/Effect_Content_Separation_for_Cartoon_Animations/README.md

 # Supplementary Materials for Multi-scale Flow-based Occluding Effect and Content Separation for Cartoon Animations
-The supplementary materials and videos for the paper ***Multi-scale Flow-based Occluding Effect and Content Separation for Cartoon Animations***.
+The supplementary materials and videos for our TVCG paper ***Multi-scale Flow-based Occluding Effect and Content Separation for Cartoon Animations***.

-Cheng Xu, Wei Qu, Xuemiao Xu, and Xueting Liu
+Cheng Xu*, Wei Qu*, Xuemiao Xu, and Xueting Liu

 ***This repo contains***
 * The supplementary materials for our paper (supplementary_materials.pdf).